Japan ex-PM Abe's state funeral to cost over $12 million

 The government in late August approved a more modest budget of 250 million yen for the funeral but then faced criticism for what was deemed an unrealistic figure that excluded hefty outlays for the security and hosting of VIPs.

+The government is now estimating the security fee for the funeral will reach about 800 million yen, while hosting foreign delegations will cost about 600 million yen, Chief Cabinet Secretary Hirokazu Matsuno announced.

+"If we were to give a simplified estimate, I guess the total would be close to what you said," he said in response to a question asking whether the total of the state funeral would be about 1.7 billion yen.

-Some 6,000 guests including foreign dignitaries are expected to attend the ceremony, to be held on Sept.
+Some 6,000 guests are expected to attend the ceremony, to be held on Sept.
 27 at Tokyo's Nippon Budokan hall.
+Those guests include over 190 foreign delegations, of which about 50 are expected to include head-of-state level VIPs according to Matsuno.
 Abe was shot to death during an election rally in July.

 Opposition to a taxpayer-funded service for Abe, Japan's longest-serving but deeply divisive premier, has persisted, exacerbated by revelations of his and other ruling party members' links to the controversial Unification Church.
 Prime Minister Fumio Kishida's approval ratings have fallen in tandem.